dvxf/tt07-dj8v-dac/docs/info.md

 Modem handshakes sound like music to your hears?
 It's your lucky day!
 Become a bit-crunching DJ thanks to 256 lo-fi glitchy settings.

 Connect a speaker to ua[0].
 Play with the DIP switches to change the loop settings.
-Suggested frequency and amp/passives TBD.
+Suggested frequency/amp/passives TBD.

 # External hardware